-- Standard operating procedures (SOPs) and quality control / quality assurance (QA/QC) procedures for forest inventory including field data collection and data management shall be applied.
-Use or adaptation of field-based SOPs already applied in national forest monitoring, or available from published handbooks, or from the IPCC GPG LULUCF 2003, is recommended - Where commercial timber harvesting occurs in the project area in the with-project scenario, the forest management plan, together with a record of the plan as actually implemented during the project shall be available for validation and verification, as appropriate.
+- Professionally accepted principles of forest inventory and management are implemented; - Standard operating procedures (SOPs) and quality control / quality assurance (QA/QC) procedures for forest inventory including field data collection and data management shall be applied.
+Use or adaptation of field-based SOPs already applied in national forest monitoring, or available from published handbooks, or from the IPCC GPG LULUCF 2003, is recommended; and - Where commercial timber harvesting occurs in the project area in the with-project scenario, the forest management plan, together with a record of the plan as actually implemented during the project shall be available for validation and verification, as appropriate.